 Step 4: Feed Your Own Website

-Finally, this sounds like a great way to kick start your own blog or a content website.
+Finally, all of this is a great way to kick start your own blog or a content website.
 You’re getting paid to learn how to write faster (and better), not to mention research a wide range of topics in a couple of chosen niches.
 When you’re done doing the writing assignment, think about how you can recycle some of these ideas into your own website content.

 You can triple your typical earnings as a blogger if you master the basics of several additional skills.
 Read up on basic SEO and social media marketing.
 Most blogs are poorly marketed: a little effort in this area can pay off with a big boost in traffic.
 On a similar note, invest time in learning the basics of advertising copy-writing.
 This can be applied to both engage an audience and promote special offers.
 You might even find a new career (good copy writers are worth their weight in gold).
 Finally, I recommend any blogger learn the basics of setting up WordPress and Google Analytics (tracking tool).